sherpal8/backendDevPractise/README-api.md

 - \$ git clone https://github.com/sherpal8/backendDevPractise.git
 - \$ cd backendDevPractise
 - \$ npm install (installs all the dependencies below)
+- \$ touch config.js (creates config.js in root folder level)
+- in config.js, to copy and paste the following:
+  `module.exports = { username: null, password: null };`

+Note: Give actual values to username and password depending on your Operating System to allow for the functioniality of Postgres.
+Read postgres documentation for more information: https://www.postgresql.org/

 ##### Dependencies: